grandcircusco/Resources/readme.md

 - Terminal
   - [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) - Good beginner intro to using the terminal
   - [Learning the Shell](http://linuxcommand.org/lc3_learning_the_shell.php) - Looks like a more intermediate tour of the shell.
 Linux specific but should work for OSX as well.
+  - [40 terminal tips and tricks you never thought you needed mac](http://computers.tutsplus.com/tutorials/40-terminal-tips-and-tricks-you-never-thought-you-needed--mac-51192) - Slightly annoying listicle with some nice gems like `ditto` and `caffeinate`
 - Vagrant
   - [Get Vagrant Up and Running](https://scotch.io/tutorials/get-vagrant-up-and-running-in-no-time)
   - [Up and Running with Vagrant](https://serversforhackers.com/video/up-and-running-with-vagrant)